 15 Fun Things to Do in Mobile Alabama on a US Gulf Coast Getaway

 Mobile Alabama is the largest US Gulf Coast city between New Orleans and St Petersburg, Florida.
 In the year 1702, Mobile served as the first capital of France’s New World colony, La Louisiane.
-Today, Mobile is the capital of the area called LA (Lower Alabama) by residents and locals and the gateway to the exciting Eastern Shore.
+Today, Mobile is the capital of the area called LA (Lower Alabama) by residents and locals and the gateway to the exciting Eastern Shore and Alabama Beaches.

 Getting to Mobile Alabama.
 Mobile AL is located along interstate highway I-10 about a two-hour drive from New Orleans and 3 1/2 hours from Tallahassee Florida.
 Drivers from Atlanta can reach Mobile in about five hours on interstate highways I-85 and I-65.

 American Airlines, Delta Air Lines, and United Airlines fly into Mobile Regional Airport.
-More airlines fly into Pensacola airport, about an hour’s drive from Mobile.
+More airlines fly into Pensacola airport, about a one-hour drive from Mobile.

 This custom Mobile AL map features places mentioned in this article.